 What are Quick Answers?

-“Choose between two options" is one of six types of Quick Answers.
+“Choose between two options" is one of seven types of Quick Answers.
 Each Quick Answer provides a unique insight or answers a question you have.

 For “Choose between two options," we want to see which of two versions people prefer.
 This can be a feature, a color, a photograph, wording—anything where you want to see if people prefer Option A or Option B.